nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 ## Conclusion: Pivotal Moments

 - Having the bravery to start from scratch was key
-- Architectural simplifaction was key
+- Architectural simplification was key
 - Role changes were key
 - Starting from a quality codebase was key